bergesinstitute/graf-method/book-1-unit-3.md

 # Lugares (places)

-    El trabajo - work
+    el trabajo - work

-    El mercado - the market
+    el mercado - the market

-    El supermercado - the supermarket
+    el supermercado - the supermarket

-    El cine - the movie theater
+    el cine - the movie theater

-    El teatro - the theatre
+    el teatro - the theatre

-    El concierto - the concert
+    el concierto - the concert

-    El club - the club
+    el club - the club

-    La escuela - the school
+    la escuela - the school

-    La cafetería - the coffee shop/the cafe
+    la cafetería - the coffee shop / the cafe

-    El restaurante - the restaurant
+    el restaurante - the restaurant

-    El gimnasio - the gym
+    el gimnasio - the gym

-    El parque - the park
+    el parque - the park

-    La iglesia - the church
+    la iglesia - the church

-    La sinagoga - the synagogue
+    la sinagoga - the synagogue

-    La mezquita - the mosque
+    la mezquita - the mosque

-    El templo - the temple
+    el templo - the temple

 # Spanish prepositions: a (to)

-    A - to
+    a - to

 When we use our preposition *a* together with the masculine singular article *el,* we have to combine them:

-    A + el = Al
+    a + el = al

 *Voy al parque.* (I go to the park.)